The Netherlands. Cycling holiday: Back to the Dutch Golden Age

 The following trips can be selected for a bicycle trip from Volendam/Edam.

-Arrival in the hotel in or near Edam/Volendam.
-After 14.00 hours you can check in for your hotel.
+Arrival in the hotel Volendam and Check-in from 15:00.
 A bike will be available if you hired one.
 You still have the time to discover Edam and Volendam on the bike, have a drink at an enjoyable pavement café at the harbour and in the evening you can have a meal in one of the lovely restaurants.
 The most interesting sights are described in the road book.

-Day 3: Monnickendam and the former island of Marken.
+Day 3: Monnickendam and the former island of Marken (Cycling 30 km / 19 miles)

 Monnickendam is a busy town that has managed to retain its 17th-century charm and atmosphere very well.
 You continue to cycle on to the former island of Marken along canals, across bridges and along the harbour where many traditional sailing ships are usually moored.
 On Marken you can still see the wooden houses that have been built on this island for centuries.
 In order to return in easy way, you can take the boat from Marken back to Volendam.
 Bicycle route: about 30 km / 19 miles